apivich-h/apivich-h.github.io/pages/others/interesting.md

 - <a href="https://www.wolframalpha.com">Wolfram Alpha</a>, which is a great tool to do any types of computation (it even does dimension analysis for you!)
 - <a href="http://ditonus.com/coldcode/">X&Y Album Art Generator</a>
 - And finally, <a href="/others/interesting/">a page consisting of interesting things I have found</a>

+## Random Facts

+They mostly are just minor yet interesting trivia, or some mistake I learnt about.
+I will also sort them all by the date I found out about it.
+Maybe you'll learn something too (or maybe not if you know everything I listed out here).

+- `2020-11-28` - Only humans and armadillos can catch leprosy.
+I found this while randomly watching Taskmaster (10 points if you know which episode).

+- `2020-08-05` - That one of the algorithms that can be used for the <a href="https://en.wikipedia.org/wiki/Fast_Fourier_transform">fast Fourier Transform</a> is just a divide-and-conquer algorithm.
+I always thought it was something more complicated (since the actual Fourier Transform is just a whole bunch of integration).

+- `2020-07-29` - The transition from one scene in a video to another scene in a video or some music piece is actually called a <a href="https://www.merriam-webster.com/dictionary/segue">segue</a>, not a <a href="https://en.wikipedia.org/wiki/Segway">Segway</a> (I learnt this from <a href="https://www.youtube.com/watch?v=WVDQEoe6ZWY">this unrelated video</a>).